-Regardless of the host platform, you will need the information described in Table 7 to configure an ODBC data source that will use StarSQL to access the DB2 host.
+Regardless of the host platform, you will need the information described in Table 6 to configure an ODBC data source that will use StarSQL to access the DB2 host.
 You may need to obtain this information from the DB2 administrator.
-The section "Configuring Data Sources" on page 53 contains details about configuring data sources.
+The section "Configuring Data Sources" on page 49 contains details about configuring data sources.

 Data Source Information Item Information Needed Package Collection Name The location of the SQL packages that StarSQL requires.
-The Package Collection Name on a DB2 for OS/400 host is the name of the library that contains the StarSQL packages.
-For DB2 for OS/390 and VSE & VM, it is the name of the virtual collection associated with these packages.
-Set the Package Collection ID to SQLDBA for a DB2 for VSE & VM host.
+The Package Collection Name on a DB2 for i host is the name of the library that contains the StarSQL packages.
+For DB2 for z/OS, it is the name of the virtual collection associated with these packages.
 Database Server Name The relational database name.
 On different DB2 hosts this may be referred to as Location Name, Global Resource Name, RDB name, Database Name, or dbname.
 User ID and Password A valid user id and password for logging into the database.
 The user account information is not stored in the DSN.
 TCP/IP Connection Information The host name and the port used for DRDA communications.

-Table 7.
+Table 6.
 Host Information Required for Data Source Configuration